prokvk/node-stack/README.md

 To compile coffee files in `app` folder use `nodestack gcompile`

-# Deploy to node-stack-server (NSS)
+# Deploy to remote

+## Prerequisites

+- SSH access to remote
+- gzip (local machine)
+- gunzip (remote)
+- supervisor (remote)
+- docker permissions for your SSH user (remote)
+- supervisor permissions for your SSH user (remote)

+`gzip` and `gunzip` are used to pack / unpack docker image which is uploaded to remote during deploy (if necessary).

+## Prepare

-In order for deploy to remote server, you need to setup a `remote-REMOTENAME` block in projects `.nodestack` file.
-A sample `dev` block is included in template `.nodestack` file for every project.
+In order for deploy to remote server, you need to setup a block under `remotes` block in projects `nsconf.yml` file.
+A sample `dev` block is included in template `nsconf.yml` file for every project.
 All the values are described there.
-You can have as many deploy blocks as you wish.
+You can have as many remote blocks as you wish.

-You also need a SSH access to NSS.
-You should go through this with NSS maintainer, who will provide you with all information.
+You should go through deploy setup with NS maintainer, who will provide you with all information.

+## Deploy

 After you have everything set up, you can deploy to this remote with `nodestack deploy REMOTENAME`.
-After the deploy is done an email will be sent to the `$NODESTACK_DEVELOPER_EMAIL` with information and links to API and documentation (if documentation is enabled in `.nodestack` file).

 # Pull existing nodestack project